rolandkun98/typegraphql-fastify-server/README.md

     - Create a new folder with the entity name
     - Create use case files with `use-case-name.use-case.ts` name
     - Export the use case factories and import into the `use-cases.ts` file

+## API playground

+There is an API playgroud on the `/api/graphql` route

+## Database synchronize

+To turn on database auto synchronize, set the `DATABASE_SYNCHRONIZE` env var to true.
+If it is not set in the .env file, the default value is false.